 The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

-ISO 80000–2:2009, Quantities and units — Part 2: Mathematical signs and symbols to be use in the natural sciences and technology
+ISO 80000–2:2009, Quantities and units — Part 2: Mathematical signs and symbols to be used in the natural sciences and technology

 ISO/IEC 2382–1:1993, Information technology — Vocabulary — Part 1: Fundamental terms